What is the live attenuated influenza vaccine?

 - Has severe asthma or active wheezing

-- Had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine (people with egg allergies can be safely immunized)
+- Had a life-threatening reaction to a previous dose of influenza vaccine, or any part of the vaccine (people with egg allergies can be safely immunized)

 - Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting any influenza vaccine without another cause being identified

 - Is required to take Aspirin® or ASA for long periods of time due to a medical condition